<rss version="2.0"

 Customer Feedback

-Persona 1: The official team admin / streamer
+Persona 1: The official team streamer

 SSO recognizes that he already has been assigned his role on a team.
 He bypasses the entire freemium onboarding experience and can go straight to streaming without having to create a new channel.